-The Ethics Commission is authorized to conduct audits pursuant to the San Francisco Charter Section C3-699-11(4) and San Francisco Campaign and Governmental Conduct Code Section 2.135.
-Candidates receiving public financing are subject to mandatory audits (SF C&GC Code 1.150).
+The Ethics Commission is authorized to conduct audits pursuant to the San Francisco Charter Section C3-699-11(4) and San Francisco Campaign and Governmental Conduct Code (“SF C&GCC”) Section 1.150.
+Candidates receiving public financing are subject to mandatory audits.
 Additionally, the Commission may initiate additional discretionary or randomly selected audits of any committee, irrespective of whether the committee received any public funds.
 As an overview, the Ethics Commission’s audit process generally involves the following steps:

-- In the calendar year following an election, the Ethics Commission is required to initiate mandatory audits of candidates receiving public financing within 60 days after the date the candidate committees’ first post-election campaign report is required to be filed pursuant to Governmental Conduct Code Section 1.106.
+- In the calendar year following an election, the Ethics Commission is required to initiate mandatory audits of candidates receiving public financing within 60 days after the date the candidate committees’ first post-election campaign report is required to be filed pursuant to SF C&GC Section 1.106.

-- At his or her discretion, the Executive Director may initiate additional discretionary audits of any committee, irrespective of whether the committee received any public funds pursuant to Section 1.150(a) and the Commission’s authority under San Francisco Charter Section C3-699-11(4) and San Francisco Campaign and Governmental Code Section 2.135.
+- At his or her discretion, the Executive Director may initiate additional discretionary audits of any committee, irrespective of whether the committee received any public funds pursuant to Section 1.150(a) and the Commission’s authority under San Francisco Charter Section C3-699-11(4) and San Francisco Campaign.
 Committees for these audits are selected using an objective criteria method from a pool of eligible committees active in elections during the calendar year.
 This selection criteria are made public at a Commission meeting, and the list of committees selected for audit is published on the Ethics Commission’s web-site.